wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/custom-branding.rst

    :width: 100%

-To customize the `Wazuh dashboard home logo` in the top header, you have to edit the file ``/usr/share/wazuh-dashboard/config/opensearch_dashboards.yml`` and add the URL of the default and dark theme logos.
+To customize the `Wazuh dashboard home logo` in the top header, you have to edit the file ``opensearch_dashboards.yml`` which is located in ``/usr/share/wazuh-dashboard/config/`` in the docker installations or it's located in  ``/etc/wazuh-dashboard/`` in the .rpm and .deb packages, add the URL of the default and dark theme logos.

 .. code-block:: yaml